 Maybe they were the perfect partners.

-She was suddenly extricated from Dorien’s lap when he and his friends stood up and sauntered off on the muddled insistence they needed to go check on something out front.
+She was extricated from Dorien’s lap when he and his friends stood up and sauntered off on the muddled insistence they needed to head out front.
 Assuming it was something puerile, Odette made no effort to get up and follow, leaving her to the mercy of the 10 other young strangers sitting among their circle of couches.
 They were all far too invested in the garrulous affairs of kissing each other’s asses and discussing items of an eight-figure bank account nature to notice her sitting by her lonesome; a blessing she did well to not thwart.
 It was all she’d wanted the entire night; a second by herself to give her wilting façade a break.

 Her eyes unwillingly began to skulk around again, moved by the subconscious need to seek out Valentin.
-The low lighting and densely packed crowd made it almost impossible to tell a head from a tail, and she was beginning to fear that not even silver hair would make him easy to pick out.
+The low lighting and densely packed crowd made it almost impossible to tell a head from a tail, and she was beginning to fear that not even silver hair would make him easy to spot.
 She eventually caught herself in her contradictory state of mind and anchored her eyes onto the couch cushions, deciding they’d be safest there.
 What she didn’t expect to find was a cell phone, nearly wedged in between two of the cushions.
 She chanced a subtle peek at the others around her, and when she was certain nobody in the near vicinity was paying attention, she picked it up.

 Sitting among the richest citizens in Kalos, she was less than surprised to see it was the newest Applin phone.
 As she turned it over in her hands, the screen flicked on.
 Splashed across the glass was a selfie of her and Dorien; the one he’d taken of them during the private jet ride to Gloire, which seemed like years ago now.
 She was minutely impressed at how content she looked in the photo, with her head resting on Dorien’s shoulder and a diminutive grin in the crook of the left side of her lip.
 An uninformed party could look at this picture and assume they were a very happy couple.